corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/serialization-default-evolution.md

 {{< /tabs >}}

 Examples I, II, and III would require evolution and thus selection of constructor.
-Now, with no versioning applied there is ambiguity as to which constructor should be used.
-For example, example II could use ‘alt constructor 2’ which matches its arguments most tightly or ‘alt constructor 1’ and not instantiate parameter c.
+With no versioning applied there is ambiguity as to which constructor should be used.
+Example II could use ‘alt constructor 2’ which matches its arguments most tightly or ‘alt constructor 1’ and not instantiate parameter c.

 `constructor (a: Int, b: Int, c: Int) : this(a, b, c, -1, -1)`